Native American actress proud to walk Cannes red carpet

 The 2010 census found 5.2 million people in the United States identified themselves as American Indians and Alaska Natives, while government figures this year showed they had the highest poverty rate in the country, at 27 percent, from 2007 through 2011.

-Upham, who plays the mother of Jimmy's daughter, said the film recognised the different approach needed to treat psychological illness among Native Americans.
+Upham, who plays the mother of Jimmy's daughter, said the film recognized the different approach needed to treat psychological illness among Native Americans.

 "We believe in spirits.
 We believe in ghosts.
 We believe in shape shifting.
 We believe in medicine and curses.
 We are very spiritual people," said the actress, best known for the 2008 film "Frozen River".